SagarChaandwani/Royal-bank-of-Scotland/README.md

 **The Problem:**

    RBS managed a £769M loan portfolio but lacked visibility into:
-1. Which assets were becoming high-risk (“toxic”)
+1. WHO is becoming high-risk before they default
 2. Why customers were moving capital to fintech competitors
 3. How digital behaviour was influencing churn
 This created blind spots across risk, retention, and regional exposure.